Abingdon-on-Thames: Governance

 There are three tiers of local government covering Abingdon, at parish (town), district and county level: Abingdon-on-Thames Town Council, Vale of White Horse District Council, and Oxfordshire County Council.
 The town council meets at the Guildhall on Bridge Street and has its offices in the adjoining Roysse Court.
 Parts of the Guildhall date back to the 15th century, having been originally part of the Abbey complex.

 Abingdon-on-Thames Town Council's current composition following the 2023 local elections.

 Control of the town council has passed between the Liberal Democrats and Conservatives in recent years.
 Elections take place every four years.
-After the 2023 local elections, the political composition of the council was:
+Following the 2023 local elections, the political composition of the council was: